dhgarrette/low-resource-pos-tagging-2014/README.md

 * `--outputFile`: Output location of the result of tagging the `inputFile`.
 * `--evalFile`: Location of an annotated file to evaluate on.

+* `--tdCutoff`: Tag dictionary cutoff.
+Default: none.
 * `--numRawTokens`: Number of raw tokens (complete sentences up to this number of total tokens).
 Default: infinite.
 * `--labelPropIterations`: Number of iterations for the label propagation procedure.
 Default `200`
 * `--emIterations`: Number of iterations for the HMM EM training procedure.
 Default `50`
 * `--memmIterations`: Number of iterations for the MEMM training procedure.
 Default `100`
-* `--tdCutoff`: Tag dictionary cutoff.
-Default: none.
+* `--memmCutoff`: Cutoff for number of feature occurrences.
+Default `100`

-For exmaple:
+For example:

     $ ./run --rawFile data/raw.txt --toksupFile data/toksup.txt --typesupFile data/typesup.txt --modelFile data/model.ser
     $ ./run --modelFile data/model.ser --inputFile data/input.txt --outputFile data/output.txt